qgazq/mixxx_numark_mixtrack_platinum_fx/README.md

 This ment that we thought neither deck was active most of the time.
 Instead when a deck comes active, we assume the "alt" one isn't.

+Changed the browse button to have acceleration, and by default shift now increases the acceleration a lot (to match the description in the manual)

 #### Effects

 I've changed the way these work from all the other implementaions, to how I think I want them.